Skip to main content

 Turmeric

 Turmeric contains the active ingredient curcumin.
 This spice may have anti-inflammatory and blood-thinning properties.
-Turmeric can be added as a spice to foods, mixed with hot water to make tea, or taken as a dietary supplement pill.
 Studies have shown that curcumin may help maintain anticoagulant status

 Garlic

-In addition to antimicrobial effects, garlic has been shown to have antiplatelet, blood-thinning effects.
-Although garlic may help thin the blood and prevent the formation of blood clots, the composition of garlic supplements can affect how well the garlic works.
+Garlic has been shown to have antiplatelet blood-thinning effects.
+However, the composition of garlic supplements can affect how well garlic works.
 The blood-thinning effects of garlic may also not last long enough to confer benefits.

 There may be other natural alternatives to Eliquis.
 While they may provide some benefits, certain foods and over-the-counter supplements can cause side effects or have drug interactions with other medications you may be taking.
+Dietary supplements should not replace or be used as a substitute for FDA-approved medications, such as Eliquis.
 Consult with a healthcare provider if you are considering a natural alternative to Eliquis.

 How to switch to an Eliquis alternative

-Eliquis may be switched to an alternative anticoagulant through specific processes.
-The switching process may vary depending on the drug Eliquis is being switched to.
+Eliquis may be switched to an alternative anticoagulant through specific processes, which may vary depending on the drug being switched.

 Switching from Eliquis to warfarin